SUNY Brockport: Brockport Student Government (BSG)

-The Brockport Student Government (BSG), funded by mandatory student fees, provides extensive programming on campus.
-BSG consists of the three traditional branches of government: legislative, judicial, and executive.
-BSG's budget totals approximately $1,400,000 annually.
-Programming events include the Spring Break Challenge, where 5 people win $5,000 to go wherever they want for spring break.
-Other events are major concerts (e.g. Big Sean, Gym Class Heroes, Machine Gun Kelly, and Kesha) and lectures (e.g. Abby Wambach).
-These events are planned out by the Brockport Student Government and the Union Programming Team.
+The Brockport Student Government (BSG), funded by mandatory student fees, organizes a wide range of programming on campus.
+BSG encompasses the three traditional branches of government: legislative, judicial, and executive.
+The annual budget for BSG amounts to approximately $1,400,000.
+Among the programming events are the Spring Break Challenge, where five individuals have the opportunity to win $5,000 to fund their preferred spring break destination.
+Additionally, BSG arranges major concerts featuring artists such as Big Sean, Gym Class Heroes, Machine Gun Kelly, and Kesha, as well as lectures featuring notable speakers like Abby Wambach.
+These events are carefully planned and executed by the Brockport Student Government in collaboration with the Union Programming Team.

 Harlequins Performing Arts Club

-The Harlequins Performing Arts Club (Harlequins) is a student organization that looks to create a professional theatre experience for the benefit of its members and the college community as a whole.
-Each semester, the club hosts a wide range of student performances, workshops, and social events.
-Through these, the club aims to provide a creative outlet for students, as well as a forum to hone skills learned in the classroom.
+The Harlequins Performing Arts Club (Harlequins) is a student organization.
+Each semester, the club organizes a variety of student performances, workshops, and social events.

 The Stylus

-The Stylus is the student weekly newspaper of The College at Brockport.
-It is funded by the BSG Mandatory Fee and has a circulation of 5,000.
+The Stylus is the student-run weekly newspaper of The College at Brockport.
+It is financially supported by the BSG Mandatory Fee and reaches a circulation of 5,000 copies.

 WBSU 89.1 The Point

-89.1 The Point is the student-run radio station located in the Seymour College Union, funded by the Brockport Student Government.
-The Point broadcasts to as many as 500,000 people throughout the Western New York region, and reaches from west Rochester to Buffalo.
-The Point has several communications majors as members, but also invites non-communication majors to join the station.
-The Point has several departments: FM, Sports, News, Production, Circuit, Public Relations, Website, Engineering, and Sales.
-The Point is involved in the community and helps with the Hilton Apple Fest in the fall, Coats for Kids in the winter, and more events in the local community.
-The Point's objective is to provide a "working classroom" for students, and to build the community.
-The station is open to the public Monday through Friday from 9:00 AM to 5:00 PM.
+89.1 The Point is a student-run radio station located in the Seymour College Union and funded by the Brockport Student Government.
+The Point broadcasts to a wide audience of up to 500,000 people across the Western New York region, spanning from west Rochester to Buffalo.
+While the station has several communications majors as members, it also welcomes students from other majors to join.
+The Point operates various departments, including FM, Sports, News, Production, Circuit, Public Relations, Website, Engineering, and Sales.
+Additionally, The Point actively participates in community initiatives such as the Hilton Apple Fest in the fall and Coats for Kids in the winter, among other local events.